All Products

 acs-plugin-manager --exec --plugin grid_driver_install

-• Timeout: the timeout period for running the command.
+• Timeout: Specify the timeout period for running the command.
 When the command execution times out, Cloud Assistant forcefully terminates the execution process.
-Set the value to 600.
+In this example, the value is set to 600.

 Note